Emergency contraception is a birth control method to prevent pregnancy in women. It can be used:

 - By preventing the sperm from fertilizing the egg

-The 2 ways you may receive emergency contraception are by:
+The two ways you may receive emergency contraception are by:

 - Using pills that contain a man-made (synthetic) form of the hormone progesterone called progestins.
 This is the most common method.